 Why do I have to have such a complicated password – I can’t possibly remember it and have to keep resetting it?

-We take the security and integrity of Forum 2020 very seriously, and as such want to encourage good practice in always using strong passwords.
+We take the security and integrity of The Lee Forum very seriously, and as such want to encourage good practice in always using strong passwords.
 However, you DON’T have to accept the gobbledegook default password that is offered to you when you set or reset your password, you can always delete the suggested characters and enter whatever you like.

 Step by step illustrated instructions for resetting your password can be found in the online User Guide.